Breakthrough/PySceneDetect/manual/api/migration_guide.rst

 This page details how to transition a program written using PySceneDetect v0.5 to the new v0.6 API.

-PySceneDetect v0.6 is a major step towards a more stable and simplified API and should better serve most use cases.
-The biggest change to most existing workflows should be how video input is handled, and that Python 3.6 or above is now required.
-This page should cover the most common use-cases, although it is not exhaustive.
-For a complete list of API changes, see `the changelog <https://pyscenedetect.readthedocs.io/en/latest/changelog/>`_.
+PySceneDetect v0.6 is a major step towards a more stable and simplified API.
+The biggest change to most existing workflows is how video input is handled, and that Python 3.6 or above is now required.

+This page covers the most commonly used APIs which require updates to work with v0.6.
+Note that this page is not an exhaustive set of changes.
+For a complete list of breaking API changes, see `the changelog <https://pyscenedetect.readthedocs.io/en/latest/changelog/>`_.

 ===============================================================